Custom allocators and memory functions

 arena_resize_buf

-void arena_resize_buf(ArenaAllocator *allocator, size_t new_sz);
+int arena_resize_buf(ArenaAllocator *allocator, const size_t new_sz);

 *arena_resize